Rattan: Food source

 Some rattan fruits are edible, with a sour taste akin to citrus.
 The fruit of some rattans exudes a red resin called dragon's blood; this resin was thought to have medicinal properties in antiquity and was used as a dye for violins, among other things.
 The resin normally results in a wood with a light peach hue.
-In the Indian state of Assam, the shoot is also used as vegetable.

 The stem tips are rich in starch, and can be eaten raw or roasted.
 Long stems can be cut to obtain potable water.
 The palm heart can also be eaten raw or cooked.

 Medicinal potential

 In early 2010, scientists in Italy announced that rattan wood would be used in a new "wood to bone" process for the production of artificial bone.
-The process takes small pieces of rattan and places it in a furnace.
+The process takes small pieces of rattan and places them in a furnace.
 Calcium and carbon are added.
 The wood is then further heated under intense pressure in another oven-like machine, and a phosphate solution is introduced.
 This process produces almost an exact replica of bone material.
 The process takes about 10 days.
 At the time of the announcement the bone was being tested in sheep, and there had been no signs of rejection.
 Particles from the sheep's bodies have migrated to the "wood bone" and formed long, continuous bones.
 The new bone-from-wood programme is being funded by the European Union.
-Implants into humans were anticipated to start in 2015.
+By 2023, experimental implants into humans were taking place.

-Rattan chair

-Rattans are extensively used for making baskets and furniture.
-When cut into sections, rattan can be used as wood to make furniture.
-Rattan accepts paints and stains like many other kinds of wood, so it is available in many colours, and it can be worked into many styles.
-Moreover, the inner core can be separated and worked into wicker.
-A typical braiding pattern is called Wiener Geflecht, Viennese Braiding, as it was invented in 18th century Vienna and later most prominently used with the Thonet coffeehouse chair.